kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/ra-01-connection-with-compass.md

-# Runtime Agent Connection With Compass
+# Runtime Agent Connection with Compass

 Runtime Agent connects to Compass using a one-time token from the Connector and exchanges it for a certificate, which is later used to fetch Applications from the Director.